 Ensure your car is ready to take on winter weather by starting with a clean slate.
 Clean off any dirt or grime that’s built up on the exterior and undercarriage over the past few months.
-If you’re dealing with snow and ice this time of year, it’s good to maintain a clean exterior to protect the paint and polish.
-And if you live somewhere warm enough—or get a nice, sunny day—you can save a few extra bucks and clean your car yourself!
+If you’re dealing with snow, ice, and road salt this time of year, it’s good to maintain a clean exterior to protect the paint and prevent rust.
+And if you live somewhere warm enough—or get a nice, sunny day—you can save some money and clean your car yourself.

 Determine whether your tire tread is deep enough.
 Pick up a tire tread depth gauge at your local auto parts store, or insert a penny with Lincoln’s head down into your tire tread.
 If you can still see the top of his head, it’s time for new tires—in fact, many states require tires to be replaced once the tread reaches 2/32”.
 If your tires are more than half-worn—approximately 4/32”—you may want to start looking for replacements.

 While you’re assessing your tires, check the tire pressure.
-Do this at least once a week, especially during the winter, since colder weather can cause your tires to lose pressure more quickly.
-Low tire pressure can lead to a blowout, so it’s important to be proactive.
+This is especially important during the winter since colder weather can cause your tires to lose pressure more quickly.
+Low tire pressure can lead to uneven tire wear and worse—a blowout—so it’s important to be proactive.

 Review your emergency kit and make sure you’re ready with our list of essential items you should keep in your car.